rguides

 This is a simplified example, but it shows the pattern: capture the expression, build a new expression, then evaluate it.

-NSE in the Tidyverse
+NSE in the tidyverse

 The tidyverse uses a more sophisticated system called tidyeval, built on top of the rlang package.
 The key functions are: